Close button

 3. Use of our Vermena platform

-We use specialized software that automates the calculation of emissions and increases the accuracy of the results.
+We use specialised software that automates the calculation of emissions and increases the accuracy of the results.
 This platform can handle complex data volumes and reduces the error rate.

 4. Validation of the results